-Germany is currently Georgia’s sixth-largest trading partner, after Turkey, Azerbaijan, China, Russia and Ukraine.
-In 2016, trade between Germany and Georgia was worth 424 million euros.
-Georgian imports from Germany – mainly cars and car parts, machinery, chemical products, electrical goods and food – amounted to 333.4 million euros.
+Germany is currently Georgia’s seventh-largest trading partner, after Turkey, Azerbaijan, China, Russia, Armenia and Ukraine.
+In 2018, trade between Germany and Georgia was worth some 417 million euros.
+Georgian imports from Germany – mainly cars and car parts, machinery, chemical products, electrical goods and food – amounted to 300 million euros.
 Georgia’s main exports to Germany were food (in particular nuts) and textiles.
 There is potential for a further expansion of exports when the Deep and Comprehensive Free Trade Area (DCFTA) Agreement with the EU is implemented.

 The German Government is helping Georgia to develop its private sector, as well as assisting with further management training and location marketing.
 It is also advising the Georgian Government on macroeconomic issues.

 There are some 230 German companies operating in Georgia, mainly through sales offices.
 The German Business Association Georgia (DWVG), which was set up in 2007, has been instrumental in strengthening bilateral economic relations.
-Around 130 companies operating in Georgia are currently members.
+Around 177 companies operating in Georgia are currently members.
 The DWVG offers a wide range of services for companies wishing to enter the Georgian market and organises presentations in Germany to promote Georgia as an investment destination.
 It is a partner in the global network of German Chambers of Commerce Abroad.
-Since 2008, it has been headed by the entrepreneur and Honorary Consul of Georgia in Munich, Professor Claus Hipp.
-Since 2013, the DWVG has also been responsible for the Armenian market.
+Since 2008, the entrepreneur and Honorary Consul of Georgia in Munich, Professor Claus Hipp, has served as honorary chair.

-Germany is Georgia’s largest bilateral development cooperation partner, ahead of the United States.
-Since 1992, it has provided more than 1.066 billion euros in development assistance.
-Bilateral cooperation is conducted as part of the German Government’s Caucasus Initiative and focuses on the following priority areas: the environment and energy, sustainable economic development, democracy, municipal development and the rule of law.
+Germany is Georgia’s largest bilateral development cooperation partner, alongside the United States.
+Since 1992, it has provided more than 1066 billion euros in development assistance.
+This does not include contributions to the tune of almost 300 million euros for regional programmes benefiting all three countries of the southern Caucasus.
+Cooperation is conducted as part of the German Government’s Caucasus Initiative and focuses on the following priority areas: the environment and energy, sustainable economic development, democracy, municipal development and the rule of law.

 Not least due to the consultancy assistance provided by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), 70 percent of the country’s citizens now have access to modern services in their local communities.
 GIZ has also helped Georgia introduce programme budgeting and improve the quality of legal training and financial accountability in public expenditure.
-The year 2016 saw the first accreditation of seven companies and two vocational training schools to provide dual vocational training in viticulture.
+Since 2016, Germany has been helping Georgia introduce the dual system of vocational training and today more than 200 young people are training in some 50 companies involved in training in the sectors of viticulture, tourism and the construction industry.
 Other flagship projects of German development cooperation with Georgia include the establishment of nature conservation areas and the rehabilitation of the water supply and sanitation systems in Batumi as part of financial cooperation.

 After Georgia gained independence, Germany was the first donor to support the modernisation and expansion of the power transmission grid, enabling Georgia to steadily strengthen its position as a key regional energy hub.
-In 2013, a major success was achieved in these efforts with the Black Sea Energy Transmission System, to which Germany has contributed 100 million euros in funding as part of financial cooperation.
-With the support of Kreditanstalt für Wiederaufbau, a substation and a high-voltage direct current overhead transmission line was funded in Akhaltsikhe, enabling electricity to be exported via Georgia to the Turkish-European power grid.
-In addition, the focus is on projects that lay the foundations for exploiting the potential of renewable energy and improving energy efficiency.
+As part of the Black Sea Energy Transmission System, to which Germany has made substantial contributions as financial cooperation through the KfW Entwicklungsbank (KfW development bank), a substation and a high-voltage direct current overhead transmission line was funded in Akhaltsikhe, enabling electricity to be exported via Georgia to the Turkish-European power grid.
+The focus in future is to be on projects that lay the foundations for exploiting the potential of renewable energy and improving energy efficiency.

 Georgia and Germany enjoy close cultural ties that have developed over centuries (German is the second foreign language at some Georgian schools).
-There are some 2200 Georgians studying in Germany.
-The German Academic Exchange Service (DAAD) awards around 90 individual scholarships every year.
-There are currently 56 higher education partnerships.
+There are some 2100 Georgians studying in Germany.
+In 2017, the German Academic Exchange Service (DAAD) awarded 499 Georgian students, graduates and academics a scholarship.
+193 Germans received support.
+There are currently 74 higher education partnerships.